-First named Chapin for a town site promoter, the town was renamed Edinburg in 1911.
+First named Chapin for a town site promoter, it was renamed Edinburg in 1911.
 It is the Hidalgo County seat, western gateway to the Lower Rio Grande Valley, and a center of the vast vegetable and citrus culture.
-Industries include food processing, furniture, foundry products, fertilizers, oil and dairy.
 Home of University of Texas-Pan American.

 Plan your Texas trip then take your Passport with you.